| View CV

 RESEARCH INTERESTSMy research focuses on better understanding the underlying cause of chronic hypoglycemia in individuals with diabetes.
 Following the detection of severe hypoglycemia (low blood sugar) by the central nervous system (CNS), a series of physiological responses are triggered which return blood glucose to normal levels.
 This vital response frequently becomes dysfunctional in diabetic individuals, leaving them vulnerable to life threatening bouts of hypoglycemia.
 This dysfunction, known as hypoglycemia associated autonomic failure (HAAF), is a serious condition characterized by drastically reduced hormonal responses to hypoglycemia as well as the loss of the physical symptoms of hypoglycemia, or hypoglycemia unawareness.
 The development of HAAF can lead to ever worsening, and often life-threatening, episodes of severe hypoglycemia.
 The typical insulin dependent diabetic patient will experience one episode of severe hypoglycemia per year, often involving loss of consciousness or seizure.
 Severe hypoglycemia is associated with a 3.4 fold increase risk of death in diabetic patients, and long-term longitudinal studies suggest that 6-10% of individuals with type 1 diabetes die as a result of acute hypoglycemia.
 Undoubtedly a majority of these deaths are influenced by the development of HAAF.

 My laboratory currently has several funded research projects, which seek to better understand how adaptations in the CNS lead to the development of HAAF.
 These include clinical research studies, as well as those conducted in animal models.
 The overarching focus of this research is to investigate the possibility that HAAF may be attributable to disruption of normal function is a specific type of brain cell called glial cells.
 Glial cells are traditionally thought of supportive cells in the brain, and were thought to exist only to help neurons function correctly.
 Recent finding in our laboratory, as well as others, have shown that glia are capable of signaling in response to low glucose levels in the brain, and that alterations in glial metabolism are associated with the development of HAAF in humans and animal models.
 We currently employ a variety of cutting edge techniques directed at better understanding the mechanisms which underlie the development of HAAF.
 These include magnetic resonance spectroscopy (MRS), live cell calcium imaging, in vivo hormonal assays, and transgenic manipulations.
-Our ultimate goal is to translate our basic research findings into practical interventions with can be utilized in diabetic individuals to reduce the burden of hypoglycemia complications, and therefore improve patient outcomes.
+Our ultimate goal is to translate our basic research findings into practical interventions which can be utilized in diabetic individuals to reduce the burden of hypoglycemia complications, and therefore improve patient outcomes.

 SELECTED PUBLICATIONSPeer Reviewed Journal Articles